 Rotary Revs cater for all requirements, from simple Street Porting right through to Full Peripheral Ports.

 There are a number of porting ‘types’ or options, each with their own merits and drawbacks.
 In reality, no port design is perfect, but rather each port is designed to be suited toward specific performance objectives.
 We’ll begin with the Standard Port which comes as stock from Mazda and then list each of the additional modified port types and their price points for you below.
 Click any of the porting options to learn more about that type.

 The stock porting from Mazda actually varies quite a bit, from turbocharged to naturally-aspirated.
-Even on a standard RX-8, the 192-bhp model has different ports from the 231-bhp model.
-With any of the standard ports, the engine will realise some of the best driveability and fuel economy possible, but will also suffer limited power in the upper rev ranges when compared to modified ports.
+Even on a standard RX-8, the 192-ps model has different ports from the 231-ps model.
+With any of the standard ports, the engine will realise some of the best drive-ability and fuel economy possible, but will also suffer limited power in the upper rev ranges when compared to modified ports.